-It's very much an "ice breaker" approach to learning, because most of the time the classroom resembles a cocktail party – but with very active and very structured conversations taking place.
+This type of conversation might be considered an “ice breaker” approach to learning, because most of the time the classroom that has students engaged in real academic conversations resembles a cocktail party – but with very focused and very structured conversations taking place.

 The second approach to teaching listening is scaffolding the ways students approach understanding, exploration, and application of what they hear in real time.
 In this approach, listeners actively construct meaning through conversational practices of examining their own development of understanding, and through querying their peers’ understanding of the same input or experience.
 Often called “academic conversation”, this approach involves affective, cognitive, and social elements (Zwiers & Soto, 2016).

 A probing conversation, or an “academic conversation” is a learned structure in which students practice discussing complex issues and defend their thinking.
 The concept of structured conversation for learning is certainly not new (cf. Cazden, 2001; Goldenberg, 1992).
 Through the use of academic conversations students learn to articulate their thinking, investigate their own thinking processes and the thinking of others, and actively listen to each other.
 A shift from “normal conversation” to “academic conversation” is achieved gradually through the use of conversation starters, such as “My experience with this is…” and “What do you mean by that reference?”

 Teachers have long encouraged their students to discuss what they have read or watched or heard as a way of deepening their comprehension skills.
 Unfortunately, without guidance or modeling, a typical classroom “discussion” may go something like this:

 Student A: What was the main idea of the story?

 Student B: OK.
 What do we do now?